 Chocolate sheet cake is a moist and tender homemade cake with rich chocolate flavor.
 The velvety whipped chocolate buttercream frosting makes it perfect for chocolate lovers!
-This recipe can be made in three different pan sizes - 9x13, 13x18, or as a round layer cake.
+This recipe can be made in a 9x13 or 13x18 pan.

 After many reader requests, I've made sheet cake recipes out of my much-loved cupcake recipes, like vanilla sheet cake and lemon sheet cake.
 Today it's chocolate's turn - we're turning my chocolate cupcakes recipe into a cake!

-This cake is made with simple baking ingredients and can be prepared in three different pan sizes.
-Make this cake in a 9x13 sheet pan, 13x18 sheet pan, or as a 9-inch two layer cake.
+This cake is made with simple baking ingredients and can be prepared in two different pan sizes.
 Instructions for each are included in the recipe card.

 Serve chocolate sheet cake at your next picnic, celebration, or birthday party.
 It's perfect any time of year!